 If you have concerns about the standard of social work service you have received, the Code of Conduct sets out the professional standards social workers are measured against and expected to meet.

 In the first instance, we suggest you take your concerns to:

-- discuss them with the social worker involved and, if that is not possible
+- the social worker involved to discuss but, if that is not possible

 - write to the social worker or their manager outlining your concerns.

 This approach is usually the fastest way of resolving an issue.
 The SWRB can only consider concerns about the conduct, competence, or fitness to practice of registered social workers.
 We do not usually investigate: